kh3rm/mvc-report/README.md

 Further Reading
 ----------------------------
 Intrigued?
-Want to learn more about Symfony, Twig and all these other marvellous creations?
+Want to learn more about Symfony and Twig?

 Here are some links to satisfy your appetite: